thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

 Spring Design References entry for additional details.

 ODOP:Spring uses bending stresses in the calculation of FS\_Hook.
-FS\_Hook is not constrained in the default extension spring start point (startup).
+FS\_Hook is not constrained in the default extension spring start point ("Startup").
 In order to establish such a constraint, use the numeric entry fields.
 For
 example: